Barbara Walters, TV news trailblazer, dies at 93

 NEW YORK — Barbara Walters, the intrepid interviewer, anchor and program host who led the way as the first woman to become a TV news superstar during a network career remarkable for its duration and variety, has died.
 She was 93.

 “Barbara Walters passed away peacefully in her home surrounded by loved ones.
 She lived her life with no regrets.
-She was a trailblazer not only for female journalists, but for all women,” said publicist Cindi Berger in a statement.
+She was a trailblazer not only for female journalists, but for all women,” her publicist Cindi Berger also said in a statement.

+An ABC spokesperson did not have an immediate comment Friday night beyond sharing a statement from Bob Iger, the CEO of The Walt Disney Company, which owns ABC.

 During nearly four decades at ABC, and before that at NBC, Walters’ exclusive interviews with rulers, royalty and entertainers brought her celebrity status that ranked with theirs, while placing her at the forefront of the trend in broadcast journalism that made stars of TV reporters and brought news programs into the race for higher ratings.

-Walters made headlines in 1976 as the first female network news anchor, with an unprecedented $1 million annual salary that drew gasps and criticism (while lost in the outcry were her additional duties extending beyond news).
-Her drive was legendary as she competed — not just with rival networks, but with colleagues at her own network — for each big “get” in a world jammed with more and more interviewers, including female journalists who had followed on the trail she blazed.
+Walters made headlines in 1976 as the first female network news anchor, with an unprecedented $1 million annual salary that drew gasps.
+Her drive was legendary as she competed — not just with rival networks, but with colleagues at her own network — for each big “get” in a world jammed with more and more interviewers, including female journalists who followed the trail she blazed.

 “I never expected this!”
 Walters said in 2004, taking measure of her success.
 “I always thought I’d be a writer for television.
 I never even thought I’d be in front of a camera.”